Table of Contents

 VLC Media Player Integration

 Some try redirecting users to open streams in VLC.
-While this works technically, it creates a poor user experience:
+While this works technically, it creates a poor user experience because it requires installing external software, disrupts the web application flow, is not viable for commercial applications, and is impossible on mobile browsers.

 HLS or DASH Conversion